 CCC courses were typically offered year-round at FAC conferences until the pandemic of 2020.
 To accommodate not being able to meet in person, a learning management program was launched allowing members to complete their course requirements online.
 This program may now be completed within 6-12 months.
 To graduate, commissioners will need 45 total hours of credit.
-This includes 30 hours of core, 9 hours of elective and 6 hours of continuing education.
+This includes 30 hours of core (12 hours of which must be taken in person), 9 hours of elective and 6 hours of continuing education.
 The CCC graduation ceremony is held every year during FAC's Annual Conference.